jbech-linaro/optee_docs/general/contribute.rst

     Signed-off-by: Random J Developer <random@developer.example.org>

-using your real name (sorry, no pseudonyms or anonymous contributions.)
+Use your real name or on some rare cases a company email address, but we disallow pseudonyms or anonymous contributions.

 GitHub
 ^^^^^^